Aspen Art Museum

-Founded in 1979, the Aspen Art Museum (AAM) is a non-collecting contemporary art museum located in Aspen, Colorado, United States.
-AAM exhibitions include drawings, paintings, sculptures, multimedia installations and electronic media.
+Founded in 1979, the Aspen Art Museum is a non-collecting contemporary art museum located in Aspen, Colorado, United States.
+Its current Artistic Director and CEO is Nicola Lees who was appointed in 2020.

+Aspen Art Museum exhibitions include drawings, paintings, sculptures, multimedia installations and electronic media.
+The museum offers various learning programs and lectures with artists, curators, and academics.